 Career Services and independence

-Career Services are provided for individuals interested in job opportunities, volunteering, internships, and exploring vocational options.
+Career Services are provided for individuals interested in job opportunities, volunteering, internships and/or exploring vocational options.
 Communitas partners with community businesses who offer work opportunities in Group Supported Employment.

-One-on-one coaching and support are available for Individuals who are work-ready and gainfully employed.
+One-on-one coaching and support is available for individuals who are work-ready and gainfully employed.

 Some of our employers include:

-Community Based Day Supports (CBDS) are provided for those who are interested in learning about vocational opportunities.
-This includes visiting job sites, vocational skill-building, and gaining community connections.
+Community Based Day Support (CBDS) is provided for those who are interested in learning about vocational opportunities.
+This includes visiting job sites, vocational skill-building and gaining community connections.